nhm-herpetology/museum-NGS-training/Unit_04/Bioinformatics_Lab/README.md

 [Craugastor_index_5_8bp_trim](https://naturalhistorymuseum.sharepoint.com/:u:/s/Herpetology/Eddrp3h57rJIr53ScPz34zEB5NcQQjd2oQOsK_YbJHT0pw?e=6U4VL8)

 This file is ~3.6 GB in size, so it will take several minutes to download.

+>Note: This file has already had the 8 Unique Molecular Identifier (UMI) nucleotides trimmed off, so it starts with the adapter index/barcode.
+I used [FastX Toolkit](https://github.com/agordon/fastx_toolkit) to trim the FASTQ file that was demultiplexed from teh Illumina HiSeq.

 5. The individual samples contained in the file are: